w3c/dpv/code/README.md

 ### Downloading CSV data

 `./100_download_CSV.py` will download the CSV data from a Google Sheets document and store it in the `vocab_csv` path specified.
 The outcome will be a CSV file for each sheet.
-To only download and generate the CSVs for specific modules/extensions, use `-d <name>` where `name` is the key in `DPV_FILES` present in the script.
-E.g. to download spreadsheets containing purposes, use `-d purpose_processing`.
+To only download and generate the CSVs for specific modules/extensions, use `--ds <name>` where `name` is the key in `DPV_FILES` present in the script.
+E.g. to download spreadsheets containing purposes, use `--ds purpose_processing`.
 Running the script without any parameters will download and extract all spreadsheets.

 This uses the Google Sheet export link to download the sheet data in CSV form.
 Needs specifying the document ID in `DPV_DOCUMENT_ID` variable and listing the sheet name(s) in `DPV_SHEETS`.
 The default save path for CSV is `vocab_csv`.
 This results in downloading the Google Sheet as a Excel spreadsheet and then locally exporting each tab as a CSV file.